 Baytril has a wide margin of safety, and it is unlikely the cat will experience more than loss of appetite and vomiting if given too much.
 Dogs receiving doses ten times the standard rate of

 enrofloxacin for at least 14 days developed only some vomiting and anorexia.
-However, death did occur in some dogs when fed 25 times the labeled rate for 11 days.
+However, death did occur in some dogs when fed 25 times the labelled rate for 11 days.
 Contact your veterinarian if you suspect your cat has had a larger dose than prescribed.

 Do not use in cats with: